tranthienbinh1989/form-utils/README.md

 # JJB/FormUtilsBundle #

+This is a clone from https://github.com/josephjbrewer/form-utils

+I have made some changes to make it works with Symfony 5 and latest Twig component.

 This bundle is designed to validate Symfony forms on the front-end without duplicating code or validation efforts.
 This plugin also fully supports translations for error messages and suggestion text.

 Installation